wuxxin/infra-shared/README.md

 **Advanced functionality** available with knowledge of:

-- Pulumi, Butane, more Systemd, Fcos, Saltstack, Podman, compose.yml, makefile, Pipfile, libvirt, Bash, Mkdocs, Mermaid, Marimo Notebooks
+- Pulumi, Butane, more Systemd, Fcos, Saltstack, Podman, compose.yml, makefile, pyproject.toml, libvirt, Bash, Mkdocs, Mermaid, Jupyter or Marimo Notebooks

-Provision can be run on **Arch** Linux, **Manjaro** Linux or as **Container Image**.
+Provision can be run on **Arch** Linux, Manjaro Linux or as **Container Image**.

 #### Tools used